 - Being in a Dom/sub relationship but feeling like your partner isn’t living up to their role

 The solution to all of these situations is the same: Don’t give up!
-Don’t think you’ll never have the lifestyle you want.
+Don’t think you’ll always be single or never have the lifestyle you want.
 Instead of worrying and stressing about how things seem to be, take action and make a plan.

 Review past relationships

-Now’s a good time to look back at past relationships and figure out what worked and what didn’t.
-Whether they were vanilla or kinky, assessing past relationships can help you to not repeat the same mistakes twice.
+While you’re single, now’s a good time to look back at past relationships and figure out what worked and what didn’t.
+Whether they were vanilla, kinky, online, or offline, assessing past relationships can help you to not repeat the same mistakes twice.
 A good place to start is by journaling the answers to these questions:

 - What didn’t I get in those relationships that I needed?